ARA La Argentina (1883): History

 Launched in 1883 as a training vessel for the Ottoman Navy, its construction was suspended after the purchase was cancelled.
 In 1884 is inspected by the Argentine Navy commodore Clodomiro Urtubey who recommends its purchase as training ship for the Escuela Naval Militar.
 On 24 February 1883 the Argentine representative to Europe, Dr. Miguel Cané, signed a £ 25,000 contract with shipyard Stabilimento Tecnico Triestino, for the completion of the ship under the name La Argentina.

 Its first commander was Coronel de Marina (Capitán de Navío) Daniel de Solier, who arrived in Trieste on 26 February 1884 with the new ship’s crew (including 30 cadets); the ship was still being completed.
 On 11 May 1884 the ship was handed over to the Argentine Navy and departed from Trieste, arriving in Buenos Aires, Argentina, on 18 October 1884.

 Between 1885 and 1888 it was assigned to the Escuela Naval Militar for training of officer cadets.
 In 1889 it was assigned to the Corvette Division; on 27 November saluted the newly created flag of the Republic of Brazil in Rio de Janeiro, after the Emperor Dom Pedro II was deposed.

-In 1890 the ship was assigned again to training duties, and in 1892 sailed to the Patagonia carrying supplies.
+In 1890 the ship was assigned again to training duties, and in 1892 sailed to Patagonia carrying supplies.

 From 1891 it was noted that is hull was deteriorating, and its activity decreases.
 In August 1899 it was decommissioned from the Navy.

 Between 1901 and 1915 it was assigned as a lightship in front of Quilmes, in that year was sold for scrapping.
 Its derelict hull was still abandoned in the Riachuelo as late as 1928.

 La Argentina sailed 5 training cruises with cadets of the Argentine Navy Academy, until being replaced by the steam frigate ARA Presidente Sarmiento in 1897.